Wonder Man (Fox Publications): Lawsuit

-On March 15, 1939, DC Comics brought a copyright infringement lawsuit against Fox, due to the character's similarities to Superman, as well as story and illustration elements that were similar to previous Superman adventures.
+On March 15, 1939, National/DC brought a copyright infringement lawsuit against Fox, due to the character's similarities to Superman, as well as story and illustration elements that were similar to previous Superman adventures.
 The case was brought to court in Detective Comics, Inc. v.
 Bruns Publications, Inc., 111 F.2d 432 (2d Cir.
 1940), in which Eisner defended the originality of his creation.
 Despite this testimony, the subsequent decision forced Fox to drop the character after just one issue.

-Wonder Comics however, continued as a title, featuring Yarko the Great in #2, then changed its name to Wonderworld Comics featuring The Flame in #3 and continued for another 30 issues.
+Wonder Comics however, continued as a title, featuring Yarko the Great in #2, then changed its name to Wonderworld Comics featuring The Flame in #3; the series continued for another 30 issues.

 This was the first copyright lawsuit in comic book history and set a precedent for DC Comics' vigorous protection of its characters (National Comics Publications v.
 Fawcett Publications).

 The dispute is depicted in disguised fashion in Eisner's semi-autobiographical graphic novel, The Dreamer.
 This depiction is at odds with Eisner's own testimony at the trial, transcripts of which were unearthed in 2010.